csherrod/Project-3/README.md

 * Some stocks produce dividends based on the corporation’s performance.
 These dividends are given to shareholders in cash or more shares.
 Sometimes you don’t have enough shares to warrant a full share in the company so you can actually get a fraction of a share.
 Which means that you can buy/sell fractions of shares.

 * This is just some of the basics of vanilla stocks.
 You also have short selling, REITs, MLPs, Mortgage Back Securities (financial crisis of 2008), Corporate Bonds, Municipal Bonds, and Options.
-Call options, Put options, Strike Price, Long Call Option, LEAPs, Spread Options, Straddles, Butterfly Option, American Option, European Option, Exotic Options.
+Oh the Options: Call options, Put options, Strike Price, Long Call Option, LEAPs, Spread Options, Straddles, Butterfly Option, American Option, European Option, Exotic Options.
 You have derivatives, currencies, margin, leverage, penny stocks, dark pools, and just on and on with stuff and things with different names, strategies, financial requirements, tax obligations and tax implications.

-* I can’t even wrap my brain around how much data we’re talking about here
+* I can’t even wrap my brain around how much data we’re talking about here.

 * That’s why I think we really need to define our stock market game a little better.